-The RMC/University Health Center is a primary health care facility providing outpatient medical services as well as promoting preventive health measures operating via a joint partnership with Northeast Alabama Regional Medical Center.
-The Health Center provides outpatient medical services as well as promotes preventative health measures to currently enrolled students, faculty, staff and currently active JSU alumni.
-Clients are encouraged to make an appointment but walk-ins are welcome.
+Welcome to the RMC/JSU Health Center at Jacksonville State University.
+We are located at 1701 Pelham Rd South.
+The RMC/JSU Health Center is a primary health care facility operated via a joint partnership with Northeast Alabama Regional Medical Center (RMC).
+With no co-pay, we provide outpatient medical services as well as promote preventive health measures to currently enrolled students, faculty, and staff.
+Appointments are recommended and walk-ins are welcome as long as schedule permits.